sarahfatima1205/sarahfatima1205/README.md

 - 🌱 I’m currently a sophomore at IIT Jodhpur, majoring in Electrical Engineering!
 My passion resonates with the technological landscape!
 - 💬 Ask me about anything tech-related!
 - 📫 How to reach me: [LinkedIn]([https://linkedin.com/in/YOURUSERNAME](https://www.linkedin.com/in/sarahfatima12/))
-- ⚡ Fun fact: I love exploring things which boost my learnings!
+- ⚡ I love exploring things which boost my learnings!

 ---